Acid washing a swimming pool – without draining

 What does Acid Washing do to my pool?

 - Can sometimes cause surface cracking

-How to acid wash a pool
+How to acid wash pool surfaces

 Acid washing is a very aggressive cleaning process that involves completely draining your pool and then pouring or spraying a very strong mixture (often 50/50) of muriatic acid and water on the walls and floor of your pool.
 This process is sometimes repeated several times to remove stains.
 After this process is complete your pool is then filled with water once again.